chiralcentre/dsa3101-2310-18-data-science/README.md

     The first boot up will take some time (~15 min) so just be patient please.

     Note that the backend models will need some additional time (~3min) to initialize even after the docker containers started running.

+5. Access the DataGuru website via `http://localhost:3000/` and the backend API via `http://localhost:5000/`.